danida/fastapi-profiler-lite/README.md

 - **Instant insights** - See which endpoints are slow without complex instrumentation
 - **Zero configuration** - Works out of the box with sensible defaults
-- **No external dependencies** - Everything runs within your FastAPI app
+- **Rust-powered statistics** - High-performance stats calculation using Rust
 - **Developer-friendly** - Designed for both development and lightweight production use

 ## Installation